 A "New Aristocrat" in original silver plate with gold-plated bell.
 This transitional alto dates to 1934; its original snap-in resonators are still intact, it has an "01" neck, straight body, built-up high E key, and many modern "Aristocrat" features.
 Its sound is rich and dark like a "True Tone" but with better intonation!
 Scheduled for a VintageSax repad.*

 This Aristocrat dates to 1945.
 Its lacquer is worn, and she's no longer all that pretty, but her sweet, dark tone is beautiful.
 Engraving is the "Big B" style, and the neck is stamped "01".
-Scheduled for a VintageSax pad job* with original snap-in resonators.
+Ribbon style key guards and Norton Springs are standard on this model.
+I've just completed a VintageSax* pad job and she plays easily with an rich full tone and very good intonation.

 Original satin gold plate!
 Has the crosshatched G# key.
 Is scheduled for new pads.*